bradf83/spa-react-poc/README.md

 1. Navigate to localhost:3000
 1. Home (Index/Click on React POC) is public, company endpoints expect you to be logged in.

-#### Steps
+#### How I was built

-1. Created a new app using create-react-app app-name
+1. Created a new app using the create-react-app and then gutted the default app and started from there.

-1. Removed all of the App.css code, gutted the App.js code and created basic HelloWorld
-1. Deleted the react logo
-1. Created my POC app in App.js for now
-1. Some config is located in config.js
+#### Examples
+I have added an examples section that is not protected by security this will allow me to mock out some ideas that I want to build with the full api.

 ### TODO

 * Customize React Strap
-* Edit, Delete a company
+* Delete a company
-* Convert Add Company to a hook!

 ### Things To Figure Out

-* Cleaner on change
 * Cleaner use of the access token with hooks, feel like it can be better.
 * How to save search params (for example params for searching companies)